 Some people just like the challenge of the unknown and the variety of work that can be accessed through an agency.
-An advantage for you (and a disadvantage for your permanent colleagues) is that if the going gets tough, you can just leave.
-The level of help and support available in a temporary placement can vary enormously; some teams are so understaffed that they need an agency worker to ‘hit the ground running’ or at least be able to carry out core tasks with minimum supervision.
+A possible advantage for you (and a disadvantage for your permanent colleagues) is that if the going gets tough, you can just leave.
+The level of help and support available in a temporary placement can vary enormously; many teams are so understaffed that they need an agency worker to ‘hit the ground running’ or at least be able to carry out core tasks with minimum supervision.

 For newly qualified social workers, agency work is best recommended only if you have significant direct experience to draw upon or the employing organisation is committed to providing the support needed.

 Independent social work – self-employed social workers registered with local councils